 As well, the emergence of more nationalistic right-wing parties in Europe’s core, and the unequal effects to the sovereign debt crisis between the North and south, have shattered the hopes of the E.U. remaining a panacea for those nations hoping to ameliorate their economic and political statuses by joining.

-The author provides more In-depth analyses by focusing on key countries in Europe’s core as well as its periphery, i.e. England, Russia, and Turkey, revealing that despite treatise and mutual trade dependencies, the ties that bind are indeed fragile, and are prone to increasing flashpoints of discourse in the future.
+The author, in his well edited book, provides more In-depth analyses by focusing on key countries in Europe’s core as well as its periphery, i.e. England, Russia, and Turkey, revealing that despite treatise and mutual trade dependencies, the ties that bind are indeed fragile, and are prone to increasing flashpoints of discourse in the future.

 As the creator and head of Startfor, the leading private intelligence company in the world, Friedman travels extensively and has developed rare insights into the histories and machinations of most areas of the globe.